newenclave/vtrc/examples/remote-fs/README.md

     seek:       Sets the remote file position

-    read:       Reads block of data from the remote file; In example blocks from 1 to 640000 bytes arte supported Returns the number of bytes read or 0 is end of the remote file  was reached
+    read:       Reads block of data from the remote file; In example blocks from 1 to 640000 bytes are supported Returns the number of bytes read or 0 is end of the remote file  was reached

     write:      Writes portion of data.